francescodc87/ipaPy2/README.md

 According to the value assigned to the 'mode' parameter, the function can compute all possible biochemical connections in two ways.
-If mode='reactions', the function connects the compounds that share the same reaction(s) id according to what reported in the database.
+If mode='reactions', the function connects the compounds that share the same reaction id(s) according to what is reported in the database.

 ```python